jfcloutier/jfcloutier.github.io/_posts/2015-11-04-cqrs_elixir_phoenix.markdown

 end
 {% endhighlight %}

-The important point is that the Genserver process is called with an *immutable* data structure ({:update_something, param1, param2} which is a tuple).
-The tuple is the command.
+The Genserver process is called with an *immutable* data structure ({:update_something, param1, param2} which is a tuple).
+That tuple is the command or query.

-Queries handled by a GenServer/application service look the same.
+Calls handled by a GenServer/application service look the same.
 The difference, which is so far only implied in the code, is that a command will alter the database whereas a query will not.

 All I need to do is make that difference explicit and "wrap" some behavior around all commands (so they get journaled) and around all queries (so they are cached).